s-kganz/ForestLST/README.md

 If you don't care about recreating the model-ready datasets we used in this project, the netcdf files are available in the github release and on Zenodo under the `mort_datasets` directory.

 ## Recreating results
-We provided a static version of the `data_out` directory at submission time on github/Zenodo.
-Placing this in the project directory will let you recreate all the paper figures with `notebooks/plots.ipynb`.
+We provided a static, compressed version of the `data_out` directory at submission time on github/Zenodo.
+Inflating this and `mort_datasets` in the project directory will let you recreate all the paper figures with `notebooks/plots.ipynb`.
 Other notebooks do the following:

  - `ads_iou.ipynb`: calculate annual overlap between sequential ADS survey polygons.
  - `gbm_[westmort|soap_teak].ipynb`: fit gradient-boosted regression models to the continental and local mortality datasets.